seananderson/portfolio-review/ms.md

 Ecological portfolio theory is still a young discipline and there exist many important future questions to address: For example:

-- Across taxa, geography, and time, how pervasive is the stabilizing ecological portfolio effect and what factors affect its strength?
+1. Across taxa, geography, and time, how pervasive is the stabilizing ecological portfolio effect and what factors affect its strength?
 Recent work suggests the effect may vary greatly across systems, but the general pervasiveness and the factors that promote it remain largely unclear [@anderson2013].

-- How can the portfolio effect and portfolio optimization inform management and conservation and in what other contexts can it be applied?
-For example, how might the portfolio effect and optimization inform the debate about single large or several small reserves (SLOSS) debate?
-As another example, what can financial portfolio theory tell us about managing the recovery of ecological systems?
+2. How can the portfolio effect and portfolio optimization inform management and conservation and in what other contexts can it be applied?
+For example, how might portfolio optimization inform the debate about the advantages of forming single large or several small reserves (SLOSS)?
+As another example, what can portfolio optimization tell us about managing the recovery of impacted ecological systems?

-- How can we integrate established principles of ecological resource management with portfolio theory?
+3. How can we integrate established principles of ecological resource management with portfolio theory?
 Furthermore, what elements of portfolio theory can we integrate with traditional principles of ecological management?

-- How can we move ecological portfolio theory beyond an academic exercise to using its principles in applied management?
-Recent work has shown clear theoretical advantages to ecological conservation that considers MPT [@crowe2008; @ando2012; @anderson2014], but MPT has yet to be integrated into real-word conservation planning.
+4. How can we move ecological portfolio theory beyond an academic exercise to using its principles in applied management?
+Recent work has shown clear theoretical advantages to ecological conservation that considers MPT [@crowe2008; @ando2012], but, to our knowledge, MPT has yet to be integrated into real-word conservation planning.

 In conclusion, we emphasize the importance of thinking about ecological portfolios from all dimensions --- as metaphors, metrics, and management